Goestoso/Python/README.md

 ```
 def __eq__(self, object):
-    if self == object: return True # if the compared object is the same as the current instance
+    if self is object: return True # if the compared object is the same as the current instance
     if isistance(object, self.__class__): # checks if the object is from the same instance of the class
         return self.attribute1 == object.attribute1 and self.attribute2 == object.attribute2
     return False